heistp/irtt/README.md

 	- [Bitrate](https://en.wikipedia.org/wiki/Bit_rate)
 	- Timer error, send call time and server processing time
 - Statistics: min, max, mean, median (for most quantities) and standard deviation
+- One nanosecond time precision on Linux and OS/X, and 100ns on Windows
-- Nanosecond time precision (where available), and robustness in the face of clock drift and NTP corrections through the use of both the wall and monotonic clocks
+- Robustness in the face of clock drift and NTP corrections through the use of both wall and monotonic clocks
 - Binary protocol with negotiated format for test packet lengths down to 16 bytes (without timestamps)
 - HMAC support for private servers, preventing unauthorized discovery and use
 - Support for a wide range of Go supported [platforms](https://github.com/golang/go/wiki/MinimumRequirements)